wangyu16/nyml/README.md

 ## 4. JSON Conversion Notes

+NYML is designed on purpose to make human reading and editing very simple and is able to convert into JSON and back easily.
+However, not all features of JSON are supported.
+One important aspect is that only string type values are allowed, and array, number, boolean, and null types are not supported.
+But within the design scope, NYML and JSON can be converted perfectly from one to the other.

 ### Array Handling

 NYML does not have native support for arrays.
 When converting JSON to NYML: